qgadrian/smokex/README.md

 * [x] Add YAML parse validation to plan definition new/edit
 * [ ] Enable production Stripe
 * [x] Increase timeout config to 10 seconds
+* [ ] Ensure all the important metrics are properly setup

 ### New features